Henkkk/NYU-Bridge-Winter-2023/README.md

 # NYU-Bridge-Winter-2023

-This is the repository where I will put all my work from week 1 to week 24. <br />
+This is the repository where I will put all my work from week 1 to week 24.
+My final grade is A-. <br />

 Course start date: 3rd Jan 2023 <br />
 Course end date: 17th June 2023 <br />